python-can-define-radio/sdr-course/classroom_activities/Ch02_Basics/012_matplotlib.md

 # Matplotlib module

 ### Install the necessary modules

+Execute these commands in the terminal:
 `pip install matplotlib`
 `pip install numpy`

 ### Import the modules

-- We will use numpy to create waves, so it will need to be imported as well.
+We will use numpy to create waves, so it will need to be imported as well.

+In a Python file:

 ```python3
 import matplotlib.pyplot as plt
 import numpy as np
 ```

 ### Plotting with y as the variable (x is default) or plotting x and y together

 ```python3